 - Exhibits (maximum five pages).
 Photos, images, drawings, and other materials that demonstrate the candidate’s full breadth of accomplishments.
 Examples of exhibits can include photos of volunteer work, a sample from a publication, or project imagery.
 For each exhibit, the candidate should note his or her direct involvement in the work and include a Declaration of Responsibility.

 - Two Recommendation Letters (maximum one page each).
 Letters written by people with direct knowledge of the candidate’s efforts that relate to this award.
 The letters should be written on company letterhead and signed, with an explicit recommendation, and contain specific reasons supporting the candidate’s submission.

-Winners of the Next Gen Award will be recognized at the annual AIA Minnesota Awards Celebration and will receive free registration to attend the national AIA conference.
+Winners of the Next Gen Award will be recognized at an AIA Minnesota Awards Celebration on August 17 and will receive free registration to attend the national AIA conference.
 The winning submissions will also be highlighted on the AIA Minnesota website.